shubu000/sinatra-challenge/README.md

 After this I created the environment via the wizard, I named the fields and uploaded a zip from my github.
 After this beanstalk will create the environment.

+So if you want to repeat this, click on the download button to get the zip.

 The working example is at http://13.236.19.152/
 I have uploaded the beanstalk config onto github as REASinatrastable